-‘Locally-Led’ Development and Open Government: Focus on USAID
+Open Government & Locally-Led Development: Focus on USAID

 Image credit: Jeffrey Hallock

-USAID is the primary U.S. government agency focused on funding international development and humanitarian assistance.
-It has pledged to significantly increase the proportion of development assistance it provides directly to organizations based in aid recipient countries, aiming for 25% by 2025.
+The U.S. Agency for International Development (USAID) has pledged to significantly increase the proportion of development assistance it provides directly to organizations based in aid-recipient countries, aiming for 25% by 2025.
 It has also pledged to include ‘locally-led’ input on project design, agenda setting, and evaluations in 50% of its program spending by 2030.

-User-centered public access to information about the flow of development aid allows stakeholders to follow the money, spotlight progress, and identify bottlenecks.
-This ARC pilot study assesses USAID’s information disclosure practices, traces its sectoral priorities, and identifies patterns of funding to national organizations.
+User-centered public access to information about the flow of development aid can enable stakeholders to follow the money, spotlight progress, identify bottlenecks, as well as to provide informed input into broader USAID agendas.

 Water barrel with USAID logo, and four women washing their hands